-Continually training and retraining employees through a
+Continually training and retraining employees through a workplace safety program

 helps reduce the number of work-related injuries in retail stockrooms and warehouses.
 These programs ensure companies comply with any state and federal regulatory requirements, as well as decrease the direct and indirect costs of accidents suffered by workers on the job.